Effective as of October 8, 2020.

-We provide important information for individuals located in Europe below.
+We provide important information for individuals located in the European Union, European Economic Area, and United Kingdom (collectively, “Europe” or “European”) below.

 Table of Contents

 - How We Use Your Personal Information